les creatifs

 Dressed jar vase in macramé

-Here's how to easily dress up a large glass canning jar using macramé knots.
+Here's an easy way to dress up a large glass canning jar using macramé net knots.
 Ideal for holding a large bouquet of holly, very heavy...

 Weaving start